![]() |

 OBJECTIVES |

-reading this unit, and listening to the lecture in class, student will
+this unit, viewing the videos, and listening to the lecture in class, students

 of "Viral Marketing"